Ever wonder what the most important thing is to do post run? Eat? Stretch? Foam roll? Shower???

 Were you surprised to see stretching wasn’t the first thing on the list?
 I think it’s a great thing to do, but not the immediate priority in many cases.

 In fact, some would argue that stretching is far less important than other recovery methods.
-In general, I find that most runners who sit the rest of the day benefit from spending some time stretching, rolling or doing mobility work.
+In general, I find that most runners who sit the rest of the day benefit from spending some time stretching, rolling, or having a post-run mobility routine.

-The reason I don’t recommend rolling immediately post run is that it can make the inflammation from the workout worse.
+The reason I don’t recommend foam rolling immediately post-run is that it can make the inflammation from the workout worse.
 Partially because we’re in a hurry and thus rushing through, but also because we’re adding pressure to a muscle that’s currently trying to repair.

 Simply set aside some time and pick any of these to consistently help your body recover.